cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/README.md

 [Table 1](https://www.nature.com/articles/srep15894/tables/1) from the referenced [Shokralla et al. 2015](https://www.nature.com/articles/srep15894) paper also provides the forward and shared reverse primer for the Mini_SH-E amplicon.

-There is also an NCBI Gene listing for [COX1](https://www.ncbi.nlm.nih.gov/gene/22164940) in *Oreochromis niloticus x Oreochromis aureus*.
+There is also an NCBI Gene listing for [COX1](https://www.ncbi.nlm.nih.gov/gene/22164940) in *Oreochromis niloticus x Oreochromis aureus*, with a gene annotation in [NC_025669.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_025669.1).